elmbridge/curriculum/Choose Your Own Emoji.md

 There's a lot to do!
 Let's do this!

-Note: Your code should currently [look like this](https://github.com/elmbridge/elmoji-translator/tree/release-3-part-2).
-You can either carry your code over from the last lesson, or download and recompile [the code from GitHub.](https://github.com/elmbridge/elmoji-translator/releases/tag/release-3-part-2)
+Note: Your code should currently look like the code in `Part4.elm`.
+You can either carry your code over from the last lesson, or start fresh with `Part4.elm`.

 ## Goals